How To Vet Business Buyers - Tell The Real Players From The Time Wasters!

 Questions 4 - 10 below are carefully designed to seem innocuous but the answers you get to these will give away more than the buyer intended!

-Some of these questions will also paint them into a negotiating corner in specific areas ...which you can use to your advantage if you ever get to the point of discussing price and terms with this party.
+Some of these questions will also paint the buyer into a negotiating corner in specific areas... which you can use to your advantage if you ever get to the point of discussing price and terms with him/her.

 The rest of this article is for subscribers only.
 Please scroll down further to trigger the content below on how you can get free access.